A-Ravioli/vTPU/README.md

 # Virtual TPU v4-Inspired Educational Accelerator

 This repository builds an open, educational accelerator inspired by public TPU v4 architecture.
-It is **not** a Google TPU clone, it does not model proprietary TPU internals, and it is not compatible with a real TPU ISA.
-The project contract is explicit about what is a public fact, what is an inference, and what is an educational simplification: start with [docs/00_PUBLIC_CONTRACT.md](docs/00_PUBLIC_CONTRACT.md).

 The guiding question is simple: